tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 `enum type_name { val1, val2, ...} var1, var2...;`
 ` var1 = val1;`

-* values of enum types can be implicitely converted to integer types
+* values of enum types can be implicitly converted to integer types
+* the default value is 1 + the previous element, 0 for the first
+* values can be assigned manually : `enum color_t {black = 0, white = 10, red =1
 ## Classes
 ## Other Language Features
 ## C++ Standard Library